FAQ TECHNICAL INFO AND DEFINITIONS

 Passenger Tire Sizing

 Three primary sizing systems exist for passenger tires today: P-Metric, European Metric and Millimetric.
-Each of these systems evolved from the first tire sizing system-the Numeric Sizing system-that is now obsolete.
-It was developed when all tires had the same aspect ratio, and it provided only the nominal cross section width of the tire and the rim deameter in inches.
-The following are examples that identify the three sizing systems that are commonly seen today.
+Each of these systems evolved from the first tire sizing system: the Numeric Sizing system, which is now obsolete.
+It was developed when all tires had the same aspect ratio, and it provided only the nominal cross section width of the tire and the rim diameter in inches.
+Below is more information on two of these commonly seen sizing systems.

-The P-Metric sizing system was developed to better align with the European tire sizing system.
-It provides a better description of the tire size.
-See examples below.
+This is the metric on the tire that begins with P. The P-Metric sizing system was developed to better align with the European tire sizing system and provides a better description of the tire size.

 Light Truck Tire Sizing